Pleisterman/wp-admin-generator/README.md

 the plugin when installed will generate a menu adminGenerator. the menu items contain some example pages generated from JSON.
-The plugin standard functions that handle data display and saving through the web route and ajax
+The plugin standard functions that handle data display and saving through the web route and ajax.

 Functions can be customised in a separate section.
 The plugin could be updated without touching the custom functions some research is still needed.